-Coach Rebecca: To those parents out there, it’s just, just let go.
+CR: To those parents out there, just let go.

 We just get caught up in the moment, but if we let go of our ego, and let things happen more organically in our children’s lives, and let them control some of the decisions with input and guidance, where you say, “Okay, I see this.
 This is a great idea.
 These are some consequences.
 Did you think of this, did you think of that?
 This can happen.
 Tell me what some consequences you think could come out of this.”
 Let them invest in the experience.

-Coach Rebecca: I don’t want to be friends with a three year old.
+CR: I don’t want to be friends with a three-year-old.

-Coach Rebecca: We had to come up with a good catchy nickname for this one.
+CR: We had to come up with a good catchy nickname for this one.
 It sounds like the best thing parents can do is let go.
-Let their kids fail, ask them good questions, allow them to be involved in the decision making process.
+Let their kids fail, ask them good questions, allow them to be involved in the decision-making process.

 Help them uncover who’s in there, who’s that joyful person who isn’t just making people happy, isn’t trying to be perfect, but who’s in there?
 Allow them to just blossom in whatever direction they want to go in, even if that means not their number one school choice, or things that parents maybe don’t want to hear, which is a risk that you have to take when you allow that openness in a relationship with your child, I think.

-Shannon Evans: I don’t know.
+SE: I don’t know.
 I watch my grandchildren, and I have two little granddaughters.
-I look at their mother and I’m going, god, I wish I had known that when I was your age.
-Then I go, well, maybe I did and just kind of ignored it.
+I look at their mother and I’m going, “God, I wish I had known that when I was your age,” then I go, “Well, maybe I did and just kind of ignored it.”

-Shannon Evans: Absolutely.
-Like I said, there are no perfect families.
-There are no perfect children, there’s no perfect parent.
+SE: Absolutely.
+Like I said, there are no perfect families. here are no perfect children, there’s no perfect parent.